pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - From .Net: see https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-userinterface-site-pages-dotnet as nice sample to start with
 - From PnP PowerShell: see https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-userinterface-site-pages-powershell for a sample

+## [May release (prod) - version 1.0.1905.1]

+- Intermediate release due to needed intermediate release of the used PnP Sites Core library

 ## [May release (prod) - version 1.0.1905.0]

 ## Added